Why is the DofE measuring impact?

 Here is a list of all the questions we’re asking young people and the point in eDofE they’re asked:

-When is it asked? |
+| Question | When is it asked? |

-At first login after starting an award, when the Certificate of Achievement (CoA) is achieved and again when the full award is submitted for approval |
+| Overall, how satisfied are you with your life nowadays? | At first login after starting an award, again when 3 sections are achieved and again when the full award is submitted for approval |

 Overall, how happy did you feel yesterday?